dilyabareeva/quanda/INFO.md

 ### Fine-tuning

 After pretraining, we fine-tuned each model to generate concise answers in the correct format.
+During fine-tuning, we masked out the tokens relating to the prompt (setting their label to -100) such that the loss is only calculated on the answer tokens.
+This ensures the model focuses on learning to generate the precise answers rather than memorizing the prompts.

 Fine-tuning was performed on the `train` split from [`quanda-bench-test/trex-subset-split`](https://huggingface.co/datasets/quanda-bench-test/trex-subset-split).
-Inference was then run on the corresponding `val` split.
+This dataset partition was further split into train/val (95/5) for monitoring training progress.

 You can fine-tune a pretrained model using the following command inside the [NanoGPT fork](https://github.com/aski02/nanoGPT):